makevoid/blockchain_pen/Readme.md

 - opal-browser (use websocket easily)
 - react.rb (js dom diffing + cool ruby API to define views + state models)

-the old name was BlockchainStylus, all the files in the repo named blockchain_stylus or bc_stylus are main files :)
+the old name was BlockchainPen, all the files in the repo named blockchain_stylus or bc_stylus are main files :)